Symbiota/Symbiota-deprecated/games/ootd/readme.txt

 Modify variable values to target taxa from ta a specific checklist.
 The target checklist can be a state or regional list, or even a private list that created specifically for feature.
-The first time you add block to a page, click on "Click here to test your knowledge" link to activate game and establish images for the first time.

 <?php
 //---------------------------GAME SETTINGS---------------------------------------